 Know What You Want

 Having a solid sense of what you want is incredibly helpful during a house hunt.
 This doesn’t mean being inflexible, but it’s wise to research ahead of time before you start looking at houses.
 Doing some research and categorizing which features are necessities and which ones are nice to haves will give you a good picture of what you’re looking for.

 Look into the different neighbourhoods and consider schools, commute, recreation opportunities, price and crime.
 Select your favourite three or four and start browsing listings to see the homes for sale in your price range.
 This will help you cement your needs and wants as you begin your search.

 Think About the Future

 What you want and need now isn’t necessarily what you’ll want or need in the future.
 Are you looking for your first home to help you enter the real estate market with plans to upsize in a few years?
+Perhaps you are looking to work from home, which can be great depending on how business is set up.
 Or are you planning to start or grow your family in the house you’re planning to buy?
 Either way, be sure to think a few years down the line to be sure that the perfect home you buy will stay that way for the amount of time you plan to be there.